 After she had taken my waist measurement and completed a body fat analysis, the publicly demeaning process continued as I sat down so she could draw blood from my finger for the actual cholesterol test.

 Last thing I remember was her saying, “I just need to get a sample.
 I’ll put it in this machine, and in seven minutes, viola—we’ll have your results.”
 I was sweating bullets and the room went white as I felt myself involuntarily fall out of the chair and onto the floor, cracking my head on the cart with the “Managing Diabetes” pamphlets.

 When I came to, the nurse reviving me wasn’t Cheyenne.
-It was my high school girlfriend’s mother who never liked me much after that pregnancy scare in ‘98.
+It was my high school girlfriend’s mother who never liked me much.
 Apparently, she’s the managing nurse of this mobile death-sentence clinic.
 As my consciousness further resumed, I realized she was uncontrollably laughing straight into my ashen face while everyone in line busted up too.

 “It’s always a guy who passes out.
 Can seem ‘um coming a mile away because it’s usually the big, exasperated guy who bitches in line.”